Donghyun-Youn/about/README.md

 I have enjoyed discussions with them to experience broad range of applications and circuit blocks, <br>
 **being proficient in**<br>
 1) analog/mixed-signal IC designs<br>
-2) mathematical analysis on their behavior or noise model.<br>
+2) mathematical analysis on their behavior or noise models.<br>

 **During my Ph.D. degrees, I have participated in six successful tape-outs** with following circuits:
 + Frequency-Locked Loop (FLL)